senges/kitt/README.md

 > **Warning**
 > kitt is distributed on pypi test environment for testing purpose.
-> So temporary solution is to ad `-i https://test.pypi.org/simple/` param to `pip install`.
+> So temporary solution is to add `-i https://test.pypi.org/simple/` param to `pip install`.
 > It should be available on main repo in the next few days.

 ```